ConfederacyOfGaia/Gaia/players-guide.md

 ### Starting Equipment

 Armaments of war are outlawed, per Edict of the Great Golden Dragon, but many families have armor and weapons that pre-date the Aurelian Empire.
-Each class's starting equipment includes appropriate armor and weapons; we can assume that these are family heirlooms, handed down from the Zephyran days.
+Each class's starting equipment includes appropriate weapons; we can assume that these weapons are family heirlooms, handed down from the Zephyran days.
 Any equipment that appears on those lists that doesn't exist in this world (like crossbows) can be replaced with another similar item (e.g., a shortbow).

+Starting armor is very different, however -- even in the Zephyran days, armor was rare.
+If a class starts with any Light or Medium armor, the character can choose to start with a standard gambeson.

 ### Starting Money